fix8mt/uri/README.md

 1. Construct a `basic_uri` from a `std::string_view`.
 This base class does not store the string.
 Calls `parse()`.
 The source string must not go out of scope to use this object.
 If parsing fails, you can check for error using `operator bool` or `count()` and then `get_error()` for more info.
 Since this method takes a `std::string_view` you can declare objects `constexpr`.
 1. Construct a `basic_uri` that has the corresponding bitset passed in `bits`.
 No components are present.
-Permits object to be used as a bitset.
+Permits object to be used as a component bitset.
 1. Construct an empty `basic_uri`.
 It can be populated using `assign()`.
 1. Construct a `uri` from a `std::string`.
 The source string is percent decoded before parsing.
 Calls `parse()`.
 The supplied string is moved or copied and stored by the object.
 You can check for error using `operator bool` or `count()` and then `get_error()` for more info.